Table of Contents Hide

 I think you’d be nuts to head to Fraser Island without a set or two of MAXTRAX.
 Even though there’s a fair few friendly four-wheel drivers floating around fabulous, fantastic Fraser, the ability to self recover is absolutely essential.
 We used ours more times than we could remember.

-If you’re really bogged, and you’re tired of digging, it’s handy to have a snatch strap – another must-have for Fraser Island.
+When you’re really bogged, and you’re tired of digging, it’s handy to have a snatch strap – another must-have for Fraser Island.
 They use kinetic energy to yank a vehicle out of a sticky situation.
 Just remember to always use rated recovery points and a dampener on the strap itself as when things go wrong, they tend to happen very quickly.
 NEVER use a snatch strap on a tow ball.